pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Biological realities:** While advancements in assisted reproduction technology offer some flexibility, they can't fully erase the biological reality: a woman's fertility rate begins a gradual decline in her late twenties, and then takes a sharper dip after 35.
 By her mid-forties, a woman's chances of natural conception become very low.

-This biological reality throws a wrench into the "career versus family" equation.
-The prime years for establishing oneself professionally, acquiring skills and experience, and climbing the career ladder often coincide with the peak window for fertility.
-For many women, this creates a period of intense pressure.
+So, for women the "prime" years for establishing themselves professionally, acquiring skills, experience, and climbing the career ladder coincide with the peak window for fertility.
+This creates a dilemma which men do not experience.

 **Societal expectations:**  Depending on a society's mores and norms for gender roles, women are expected to take the primary role in the household.